GeorgeErickson/notes/6.033/quiz2.md

   - service time = the time it takes to process a request
     - average queuing delay = 1/(1 -p)
       - p = the service utilization
-      - assumes requests arrive according to a random, memoryless process and have independant exponentially distributted service times
+      - assumes requests arrive according to a random, memoryless process and have independent exponentially distributed service times
   - offered load = the rate of arrival of request for a service
     - overloaded = when the offered load is > than the capacity of the service

-- Fighting Bottlnecks
+- Fighting Bottlenecks
   - Batching
     - performing several request as a group to avoid the setup overhead
     - works well when processing a request has